Shaptic/Zenderer/README.md

 this is obviously a potential TODO for when everything else has been taken care of.

-There are various dependencies for this engine.
+There are various binary dependencies for this engine.
 Luckily, they are all cross platform and are relatively easy to build from source.
 They are as follows:
  - GLEW         (OpenGL Extension Wrangler Library)